awsdocs/amazon-elasticache-docs/doc_source/memcache/IAM.IdentityBasedPolicies.md

 + **AmazonElastiCacheReadOnlyAccess** \- Grants read\-only access to Amazon ElastiCache resources\.
 + **AmazonElastiCacheFullAccess** \- Grants full access to Amazon ElastiCache resources\.

-**Note**
-You can review these permissions policies by signing in to the IAM console and searching for specific policies there\.

 You can also create your own custom IAM policies to allow permissions for Amazon ElastiCache API actions\.
 You can attach these custom policies to the IAM users or groups that require those permissions\.

 ## Customer\-managed policy examples<a name="IAM.IdentityBasedPolicies.CustomerManagedPolicies"></a>